 Our faculty in the DMin in Spiritual Direction are one of the program’s greatest assets.
 They are widely recognized for their expertise, scholarship, and leadership in the Church and academy.
 The scholar practitioner's currently teaching in the Spiritual Direction track are:

-Rev. Dr. Frederick Schmidt is the Rueben P. Job associate professor in spiritual formation and director of the Rueben P. Job Institute for Spiritual Formation at Garrett-Evangelical Theological Seminary.
+Rev. Dr. Frederick Schmidt is a senior scholar at Garrett-Evangelical Theological Seminary.
 An Episcopal Priest, spiritual director, retreat facilitator, conference leader, writer, and consulting editor at Church Publishing, Schmidt is the author of numerous published articles and reviews, as well as several books: A Still Small Voice: Women, Ordination and the Church, The Changing Face of God, When Suffering Persists, What God Wants for Your Life, Conversations with Scripture: Revelation, Conversations with Scripture: Luke, and The Dave Test.

 Rev. Dr. Hannah Hwa-Young Chong is pastor of Community United Methodist Church and holds a PhD in systematic theology from Garrett-Evangelical Theological Seminary.
 Her publications includes In Search of God's Power in Broken Bodies: A Theology of Maum, as well as daily devotions for The Upper Room and Pleasant Hills: Korean Daily Reflections.